rohithegde/rohithegde.github.com/_posts/2018-06-01-docker-practical walkthrough.md

 - Originally called fig which was eventually merged into the official docker package.
 - The Dockerfile is usually used to bring up a service while the Docker compose file is used to bring up an application comprising of multiple services.
 - You can use either a .yml or .yaml extension for this file.
 They both work.
+- To set up the entire application from this Dockerfile :
+  - `docker-compose up`
+- To set up only 2 services(& any dependent services) from this Dockerfile :
+  - `docker-compose up backend frontend`
+- To shut down the application :
+  - `docker-compose down`
 - Let us look at an example docker-compose.yaml file :
 <pre><code>
 version: '3'